Skip to content

-PyNetBox supports multithreaded calls for .filter() and .all() queries to significantly improve performance when fetching large datasets.
+pynetbox supports multithreaded page fetching for .filter() and .all() queries, which can significantly improve performance when iterating large result sets.

 NetBox Configuration Required

-It is highly recommended you have MAX_PAGE_SIZE in your NetBox installation set to anything except 0 or None.
-The default value of 1000 is usually a good value to use.
+For threading to be effective, MAX_PAGE_SIZE in your NetBox installation must be set to a finite value (not 0 or None).
+The default of 1000 is usually a good choice.

-Enable threading globally by passing threading=True to the API initialization:
+Enable threading globally by passing threading=True when constructing the API client:

 import pynetbox